cilium/cilium/Documentation/troubleshooting.rst

           away before sharing it with us.

 Below is an approximate list of the kind of information in the archive.
-It is recommeded that you verify it before sharing.
+It is recommended that you verify it before sharing.

 * Cilium status
 * Cilium version